rkgofiitk/academic-issues.github.io/Topics/GenAIantiAging.md

 top gene therapy experts to recover quickly from Covid-19 and lead the Jan 6, 2020 insurrection.
 The scenario does not seem to be a Nostradamus prediction anymore.

 Already gray shades of ChatGPT are visible to us.
-I asked ChatGPT the question: what are potential misuses of ChatGPT?
+I asked ChatGPT the question: "what are potential misuses of ChatGPT?"

 <strong>Generated Answer from ChatGPT</strong>